-"An ever-charming Malbec.
-The wine seduces almost unwittingly, with its delicate fruit over virile tannin."
+"A Malbec that is always charming.
+The wine seduces almost without meaning to, with its delicate fruit and virile tannins."
 (Le Guide RVF 2025).

-Buy your Combel-la-Serre wines at the best price on private sale!
+Buy your Combel-la-Serre wines at the best price in our private sale!

 Eye